tomlurge/converTor/docs/avro.md

     % java -jar avro-tools-*.jar tojson myFile.avro > myFile.json
       //  note the ">" - it's not in the docs, but nonetheless mandatory
       //  optional --pretty
-      //  don't use zotext, use tojson
+      //  don't use totext, use tojson

     get schema from avro file
      java -jar avro-tools-*.jar getschema torperf_2015-11.avro